 Chiang Mai features a few restaurants that offer khantoke dinners.
 They mainly cater to (international as well as domestic) tourists and often include traditional music and dance shows during the dinner.
 I admit, some of the performances are a bit cheesy, but the Khantoke dinner at the “Old Chiang Mai Culture Center” is really worth the visit if you would like to experience Northern Thai folklore paired with nice enough food.
 The show is surprisingly entertaining and they feature halal and vegetarian options.

 Thai markets and their surroundings are always an excellent place for food.
 They always include a food court and abundant makeshift street food stalls.
 Rub shoulders with the locals at breakfast.
 Expect to find many local foods, snacks and specialties.

 The Night Bazaar is the superlative of food courts.
 The Bazaar area is huge, extending over multiple blocks with several markets each with its own food court.

-We always did enjoy meals at the food court of the Anusarn market.
+We always did enjoy meals at the Anusarn market food court.
 Huge prawns prepared the way you like it, grilled whole fish and everything from the sea.
 Yes, I know Chiang Mai is nowhere near the sea, I always wondered about that, lol.
 Anyway, it all looks fresh and prices are reasonable.

-Do keep in mind that the night bazaar is a tourist venue, so contrary to most other markets don’t expect all around authentic dishes and do expect to pay a little more than usual.
+Do keep in mind that the night bazaar is a tourist venue, so contrary to most other markets don’t expect all around authentic dishes and do expect to pay a little more than at regular markets.